Skip navigation

 M.A. in International Development – Humanitarian Aid & Faith-based Development

-Strengthen and Serve Communities Around the World
+Strengthen and Serve Communities with a Humanitarian Aid Degree

 Have a passion for helping overseas communities prosper and integrating your faith into development processes?
 Take your career to the next level through Regent’s M.A. in International Development–Humanitarian Aid & Faith-based Development.
 In this concentration, explore the unique challenges in the faith-based development NGO sector and learn how humanitarian actors and development organizations should respond amid crises.